 Financial adviser exam

-From 1 January 2022, ASIC will begin administering the financial adviser exam.
+From 1 January 2022, ASIC began administering the financial adviser exam.
 The exam was previously administered by the Financial Adviser Standards and Ethics Authority (FASEA).

 ASIC has contracted the Australian Council for Educational Research (ACER) to develop and administer the exam.